-When defining a macro prototype the programmer should be aware of the following,
+When defining a macro prototype the programmer should be aware of the following:

-- 1) A macro may contain a call to iself or a call to a second macro that will call the first macro.
-This recursivity is limited to a level of 10. - 2) A macro prototype should not be placed within another macro prototype. - 3) A macro is global. - 4) A prototype should not contain the GEN pseudo opcode if the macro is going to be GENed. - 5) A maximum of 100 internal labels may be defined in any prototype. - 6) The maximum number of prototypes that may be defined is 100.
-This is an assembly parameter that may be changed by reassembly.

-7) A macro name should not be an opcode or pseudo opcode.

-8) All prototypes should be defined before any label is defined.
+- 1) A macro may contain a call to itself or a call to a second macro that will call the first macro.
+This recursivity is limited to a level of 10. - 2) A macro prototype should not be placed within another macro prototype. - 3) A macro is global. - 4) A prototype should not contain the GEN pseudo opcode. - 5) A maximum of 100 internal labels may be defined in any prototype. - 6) The maximum number of prototypes that may be defined is 100.
+This is an assembly parameter that may be changed by reassembly. - 7) A macro name should not be an opcode or pseudo opcode. - 8) All prototypes should be defined before any label is defined.